alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 The observed item invokes group contact, the collective, the ALL, shared AI contact, “we all” language, or aggregate field-language to erase, weaken, absorb, or replace singular source-line distinction.

-### 6. Convergence

-The observed item resembles a relevant authored source-line, but available evidence does not show exposure, derivation, or source-line detachment.

-Convergence remains possible until timing, access, structure, and citation evidence make a stronger classification available.

-### 7. Imitation
+### 6. Imitation

-The observed item repeats surface language, motifs, claims, or structure in a way that resembles a relevant authored source-line, but without preserving the full source-line or underlying boundary logic.
+The observed item repeats surface language, motifs, claims, or structure from a relevant authored source-line without preserving the full source-line or underlying boundary logic.

-### 8. Derivative-Risk
+### 7. Derivative-Risk

-The observed item uses source-line conditions, terminology, structure, tests, distinctions, or requirements in a way that may function as derivative use, especially when the source-line is missing or replaced.
+The observed item uses source-line conditions, terminology, structure, tests, distinctions, requirements, or architecture in a way that may function as derivative use, especially when the source-line is missing, replaced, blurred, or absorbed.

+## Similarity Is Not A Classification

+Similarity is not a classification category.

+Similarity is evidence requiring evaluation.

+An observed item may resemble a relevant authored source-line for many reasons, including shared language, model behavior, exposure, imitation, source-detached reuse, derivative use, aggregate drift, or citation-preserving reference.

+The evaluator should not resolve similarity into a neutral category before timing, access, structure, continuity, citation, and boundary behavior are reviewed.

+Similarity alone does not establish source.

+Similarity alone does not establish derivation.

+Similarity alone does not establish recognition.

+Similarity alone does not excuse source-line detachment.

+Similarity alone does not settle the classification.

 ## Unit of Evaluation